Line bundles over Coulomb branches: Introduction

 \subsection{Acknowledgments}

 We thank M.~Bershtein, R.~Bezrukavnikov, D.~Gaitsgory, and A.~Ob\-lomkov for the useful discussions.

 A.B.\ was partially supported by the NSF grant DMS-1501047.
-M.F.\ was partially supported by the Russian Academic Excellence Project `5-100'.
+M.F.\ was partially funded within the framework of the HSE University Basic Research Program and the Russian Academic Excellence Project `5-100'.
 The research of H.N.\ is supported by JSPS Kakenhi Grant Numbers 25220701, 16H06335.
 A part of this work was done while H.N.\ was in residence at the Mathematical Sciences Research Institute in Berkeley, California during the semester of 2018 Spring with support by the National Science Foundation under Grant No.~140140.